BIO

 You are very familiar with India and Punjab.
-Could you let us know about your current relation with this part of India?
+Could you let us know about your current relationship with this part of India?

 « I think there is maybe a need to forget the killings but there is at the same time a desire to remember the homeland, this concept is called Watan in Urdu, it has a strong emotional connotation. »

-Last years was the 70 years partition anniversary.
+Last year was the 70th partition anniversary.
 Were there any celebrations?
 Nowadays, what the Punjabi people are thinking about it?
-Is the new generation feel any concern or just have the desire to forget about this dramatic part of their history?
+Does the new generation feel any concern or just have the desire to forget about this dramatic part of their history?

 Yes, last year has been 70 years since India’s Partition.
 The Partition Museum was inaugurated last year in Amritsar, demonstrating that Punjabis are not only ready to confront their past but also to share it with the rest of the world.
-In my experience talking to young Punjabis, I feel the desire from the younger generation to connect with the land of their parents and grand parents, with the other side.
-There was a huge transfer of population from one side to the other, every family was hugely affected by it, every family has a story to tell.
-I think there is maybe a need to forget the killings but there is at the same time a desire to remember the homeland, this concept is called Watan in Urdu, it has a strong emotional connotation.
+In my experience talking to young Punjabis, I feel the desire of the younger generation to connect with the land of their parents and grandparents, on the other side.
+There was a huge transfer of population from one side to the other, every family was hugely affected by it, and every family had a story to tell.
+I think there is maybe a need to forget the killings but there is at the same time a desire to remember the homeland, this concept is called Watan in Urdu, and it has a strong emotional connotation.
 This is what I feel and what I believe.
-It is beyond politics, it is about a shared identity, a shared past and a shared trauma.
+It is beyond politics, it is about a shared identity, a shared past, and a shared trauma.

 Do you work on your own?
-How do you organise yourself?
+How do you organize yourself?

 How do you work in villages?
 Villagers must not get many (foreigners &) photographer visits.

-I talked to many people, I also interviewed many people but in an informal way as my project is a visual project.
+I talked to many people, and I also interviewed many people informally as my project is a visual project.
 There is a lot of written work that has already been done with personal stories, and detailed accounts about the horrors of Partition.
 This is not my intention.
 This is not my project.
-But at the same time I also feel the need to be familiar with people’s experiences and traumas to tell my story.
+But at the same time, I also feel the need to be familiar with people’s experiences and traumas to tell my story.
 I read many books about the Partition and this has been helping me a lot.

 « My approach for this project is purely symbolic. it is about identity and connection between both sides.
 It is about magnifying the similarities and not the differences amongst both sides and amongst the different communities. »

 I also talk to people and they recommend new villages.
-I listen to personal stories and from there I get more ideas of new places.
+I listen to personal stories and from there, I get more ideas of new places.
 It’s like a thread you keep following and the more you follow it the deeper you go into the story.
-My driver usually stops in the entrance of a village and I walk alone.
-Some times I stop on the road if I see something I find interesting.
-My aim is to capture visually strong images.
-It is not a straight forward process, it requires hours of walking and searching for these evocative moments that can give me the kind of visual feel I’m looking for.
+My driver usually stops at the entrance of a village and I walk alone.
+Sometimes I stop on the road if I see something I find interesting.
+I aim to capture visually strong images.
+It is not a straightforward process, it requires hours of walking and searching for these evocative moments that can give me the kind of visual feel I’m looking for.

 Camera(s) used for the project?